shaqrivera/employee-tracker/README.md

 ## Contributing

-Anybody can use this generator, and modify it.
+Anybody can use this application, and modify it.

 ## Tests